Highlights of Syria

 All travellers will require a visa and security clearance before entry to Syria.
 You should ensure that your passport has at least six months’ validity after the end date of your trip.
 We also strongly recommend that your passport has a minimum of two blank pages next to each other – on rare occasion it may lead to problems with visas and immigration authorities if it does not.

-We obtain the visa approval on your behalf, and for this we need a scanned copy of your passport.
+We obtain the visa approval on your behalf, and for this we need a scanned copy of your passport as well as a passport style photo.
 Once approval has been granted you then obtain your visa at the border.
-For most nationalities the approval takes approximately 5 working days to obtain and costs $140, payable at the border.
-However for US citizens the process can take a lot longer, up to around 45 working days, and the cost is $160, again payable at the border.
+For most nationalities the approval takes approximately 5 working days to obtain.
+However for US citizens the process can take a lot longer, up to around 21 working days.

 Visa regulations and requirements can change however and so we recommend that you contact your nearest embassy for the most up to date information.